 This course integrates a set of technologies and development techniques in computer systems and multimedia to develop advanced innovative applications.
 The course is taught in the Master's program in Computer Engineering of the School of Engineering of Porto Polytechnic.
 It presents advanced concepts and prepares students for working in professional environments.
 The class is divided into 2 groups that are assigned the same project.
 Each group, alpha, beta, and pilot tests the solution of the other.
-The groups then follow a complete agile development approach with 2week sprint cycles.
+The groups then follow a complete agile development approach with 2-week sprint cycles.
 This active learning methodology allows students to incorporate professional development skills to prepare for their future work lives as software engineers.

 Upon completion of the course, students can understand the most common applications and business models of multimedia technologies.
 They can apply a project methodology effectively in multimedia design and developing a new product.
 They can present a business plan for a new product/ or to a set of investors.
 They can use the most common applications and business and business models of multimedia technologies.
 They can analyse problems, adopting engineering science and best practice.
 They can evaluate different approaches to solving problems by adopting appropriate engineering sciences and best practices.
+They can design a solution to a problem by adopting relevant engineering science and best practices.
 They can lead the developing process of a product or system supported by multidisciplinary teams.
 They can document processes and results, adopting appropriate engineering science and best practices.
 And they can evaluate the designed and implemented solution by applying appropriate methodologies.